 While college lays the foundation, graduation does not mark the end of professional development.
 Keeping up to date on medical advances and compliance requirements is vital.
 Many healthcare professionals are discovering the importance of continuing education due to its positive impact on patients and organizations.

 Continuing education is an activity that develops, maintains or builds the knowledge, skills and professional acumen of a nurse, physician or other practitioner.
-The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards and additional professional development.
+The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards, plus any elective professional development.

 Types of CME

 The importance of CME is reflected in the wide variety of courses available.
 There are three broad categories of CME and these can either be mandated or recommended by various regulatory bodies and professional associations.
-The first involves a professional development curriculum that can be recommended or required by licensing organizations like the AMA or AAPA.
-Professional development can range from advancing core medical knowledge to promoting better leadership and management in the healthcare workplace.
-Healthcare organizations can sometimes incentivize professional development courses to improve participation and knowledge retention.
+The first involves a clinical development curriculum that can be recommended or required by licensing organizations like the AMA or AAPA.
+This type of professional development can range from advancing core medical knowledge to promoting leadership in the healthcare workplace.
+Healthcare organizations, associations and accreditation bodies sometimes incentivize credit-earning opportunities to improve participation and knowledge retention.

-Another type consists of standard healthcare policies such as emergency protocols in the event of a power outage or fire.
+Another type of CME consists of standard healthcare policies such as emergency protocols in the event of a power outage or fire.
 These are set at the facility level.
-A third is state or federally-regulated CME, such as COVID-19 safety protocols and OSHA incident-reporting guidelines.
+The third type is set at the state or federal level, requiring practitioners to remain up-to-date on critical protocols like COVID-19 safety and OSHA incident-reporting guidelines.
 Running afoul of these requirements can result in major consequences for healthcare organizations, their administrations, patients and employees.

 Why CME Matters